Seven Proven Strategies for Dealing with Liars

 - Be interested.
 Expose liars by asking questions like: How do you know?
 Who did you speak with?
 When did that happen?
 Who was there?
 What happened next?

 - Include others.
 Don’t talk to liars alone, have witnesses.

 - Protect yourself.
 Don’t lie but don’t tell everything, either.
 Vulnerability is stupid when dealing with liars.

 - Confront liars you love.
 I know, we’re supposed to love everyone.
 Don’t lie to yourself, you don’t.

-Bonus: Cultivate transparency – speak publicly – avoid unnecessary secrets.
-Tell all involved, who does what by when, for example.
+Cultivate transparency – speak publicly – avoid unnecessary secrets.
+When it comes to accountability, go public with, who does what by when.

 How can leaders deal with liars?